wangziqi2013/wangziqi2013.github.io/_posts/2020-09-23-super-scalar-ram-cpu-compression.markdown

 Lastly, the paper proposes a compressing format that allows fast random access within a compressed page.
 The page buffer, therefore, can store only compressed pages, which are decompressed only at query time, saving both memory bandwidth and space.

+Overall, the paper assumes that the compression algorithm is applied to database columns, which are stored in pages ranges on the disk.
+Compression is performed in the unit of chunks, which consists of several disk pages for maximizing disk I/O throughput.
+Chunks can be compressed and decompressed independently, which is organized as follows.
+Each chunk begins with a chunk header, which stores compression metadata, such as compression type, dictionary, base value, and various pointers to the rest parts.

+We next describe each of the above techniques in details.